- Devour Everything

 A few considerations on clothing

 I recommend you check out my in-depth post on planning a trip in Turkey, which provides a more detailed look at everything from safety, to e-visa requirements, to currency, to when things are usually closed, and so much more.
 So I’m not going to rehash all of that here.
 I will briefly cover a few things from more of an Istanbul-specific lens.

-That post goes into detail about my thoughts on what to wear.
+That post goes into detail about my thoughts on what to wear, but I’ve also written a detailed packing list for Middle East travel, which covers a ton of Turkey info.
 Obviously dress is a personal preference, but overall I recommend dressing fairly modestly.
 However, that doesn’t mean you have to be fully covered or wear a head scarf (outside of mosques).

 Turkey is a fairly modern secular Muslim country and Istanbul is a big city, so you’ll see a lot of jeans, dresses (knee length or below), and short sleeves.
 But you won’t see a lot of skimpy dress at all.